Ogden–Clearfield metropolitan area

-The Ogden-Clearfield, UT Metropolitan Statistical Area, as defined by the United States Office of Management and Budget, is an area consisting of four counties in north central Utah, anchored by the cities of Ogden and Clearfield.
-As of the 2010 census, the MSA had a population of 547,184.
-On February 28, 2013 the White House released a Bulletin Revising delineations of CSA's and MSA's, which led to the addition of Box Elder County to the Ogden-Clearfield Metropolitan Statistical Area, bringing the MSA population (using 2010 census numbers) to 597,159.
+The Ogden-Clearfield, UT Metropolitan Statistical Area, as defined by the United States Office of Management and Budget, is an area consisting of three counties in northern Utah, anchored by the cities of Ogden and Clearfield.
+As of the 2020 census, the MSA had a population of 637,197.
+On February 28, 2013, the White House released a bulletin Revising delineations of CSAs and MSAs which led to the addition of Box Elder County to the Ogden-Clearfield Metropolitan Statistical Area.
+On July 23, 2023, Box Elder County was moved to the newly created Brigham City micropolitan statistical area.